StrangeBeeCorp/docs/docs/thehive/administration/organizations/manage-organizations.md

 !!! warning "Administrator access required"
     Only users assigned to the Admin organization with a profile that includes the `manageOrganisation` permission can create an organization in TheHive.

+## Add an organization

+### Procedure

+1. As an administrator,

 As an administrator, go to the *Organizations* view from the sidebar menu.

-## Add an organization

 Select :fontawesome-regular-square-plus: and edit the required fields in the drawer: